Unlocking Full Efficiency of Token Filtering in Large Language Model Training

-To understand and optimize the computation after filtering, we first carefully analyze the characteristics of sparsed computation in the backward process. \Cref{fig:torch_node_template} shows the generalized backward process in the computation graph of existing machine learning libraries (\eg, PyTorch), where $\mathbf{G} \in \mathbb{R}^{bsz*seq \times d_1}$ is the gradients matrix, $bsz$ is the batch size, $seq$ is the sequence length, $d_1$ is the hidden size, $\mathbf{W} \in \mathbb{R}^{d_1 \times d_2}$ is the parameter matrix, and $\mathbf{X} \in \mathbb{R}^{bsz*seq \times d_2}$ is the input matrix.
+To address this problem, we propose transforming sparse GEMM into dimension-reduced dense GEMM by leveraging the characteristics of sparsity in token filtering scenarios.
+We first carefully analyze the characteristics of sparse computation in the backward process. \Cref{fig:torch_node_template} shows the generalized backward process in the computation graph of existing machine learning libraries (\eg, PyTorch), where $\mathbf{G} \in \mathbb{R}^{b \times s \times h_1}$ is the gradients matrix, $b$ is the batch size, $s$ is the sequence length, $h_1$ is the hidden size, $\mathbf{W} \in \mathbb{R}^{h_1 \times h_2}$ is the parameter matrix, and $\mathbf{X} \in \mathbb{R}^{b \times s \times h_2}$ is the input matrix.
 The gradients of the filtered tokens are set to zero (\ie, $\mathbf{G}$ is row-wise sparse).